mitranim/jisp/misc/misc.md

 The only way to evaluate something at macro time is by referencing it from another module imported by `use`.

+## Names

+JS uses reserved keywords, special reserved names, and a large amount of special syntax.
+Many traditional Lisps, including Common Lisp, also use reserved names and special syntax.
+In contrast, Jisp has no keywords, no reserved names, and no special-case syntax.
+In this sense, Jisp is more general.

+JS has a large amount of globally predeclared names.
+Many traditional Lisps, including Common Lisp, do the same.
+In contrast, the only predeclared name in Jisp is `use`.
+Jisp code imports other names on an opt-in basis.

+JS built-ins tend to have verbose names such as `undefined`, `Infinity`, `globalThis`.
+Jisp provides shorter names such as `nil`, `inf`, `global`, which compile to the regular JS built-in names.
+Just like other names, these are opt-in.
+User code may avoid importing them.

 ## Misc

 Should Jisp be written in itself?